How To Print Quality Photos At Home

 Basic home printers have been good enough for photo printing for over 20 years.
 They are easy as their software takes care of things like PPI and color spaces for you.
 There are things that make a difference to your output though.

 Ink: The difference between expensive branded ink and compatible inks is the quality.
 The manufacturer inks will be more consistent batch to batch, and resist fade for X years.
-Now if you’re happy to simply reprint your photo every 2-3 years, then 3rd party inks will work fine for you.
+Now if you’re happy to simply reprint your photo every 2-3 years or you never expose it to any sunlight, then 3rd party inks will work fine for you.

 Choosing A Print Shop